Harish4948/2FA/README.md

 **Desc**
 A GUI application build using Tkinter for student management.

-**Implementation**
-Implemented 2FA using a password string and Facial detection using Opencv After login CRUD operations can be done from/to sql database using Pymysql.
+Implemented 2FA using a password string and Facial detection using Opencv

 **USAGE:**
 Read R34dM3.txt